Southern Style Coleslaw + How to make the dressing to go on it! {Granny's Recipe}

 In a glass mason jar, add mayonnaise, sugar, and vinegar.
 Place the lid on the jar and shake until dressing is smooth and creamy.
 Taste to see how much salt and pepper to add.

-Pour over cabbage mixture and fold altogether until all the cabbage and carrots are completely coated.
+Pour over the cabbage mixture and fold all together until all the cabbage and carrots are completely coated.

 Serve immediately or refrigerate until ready to serve, but I recommend letting it hang out in the fridge for at least 2 hours before serving.